US auto plants get back to work after COVID-19 halts

 Ford Chief Executive Jim Hackett said that the company's confidence in the restart stemmed from the success of operations in Europe and Thailand, where workers have been brought back without sparking COVID-19 outbreaks.

+GM's target is to return to pre-COVID 19 production levels in four weeks.
+Both Ford and FCA have avoided giving a timeframe.

-Analysts warn production levels will be lower, at least at first, due to the social distancing measures as well as the hit to global supply chains.
+Analysts warn productivity will be lower, at least at first, due to the social distancing measures as well as the hit to global supply chains.

 Companies may have trouble importing parts from countries still impacted by the coronavirus, or from the resulting backlog once things open.